sprinthubmobile/content-style-guide/04-grammar-and-mechanics.html.md

 One exception is when you want to specifically emphasize the action over the subject.
 In some cases, this is fine.

-- Your account was flagged by our Abuse team.
+- Your app was flagged by Apple's Review team.

 ### Capitalization